msupply-foundation/msupply_docs/content/docs/_index.es.md

 +++
-title = "Open mSupply Documentation" description = "The documents of the AdiDoks theme." date = 2025-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00
+title = "Documentos Open mSupply" description = "The documents of the AdiDoks theme." date = 2025-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00